 And other voices too.
 Half Turkish, half Slavic.
 Women in veils, but with bright blue eyes looking out, strands of blonde hair falling through.

-We are a little confused and unsure of ourselves here, not knowing what to expect in this province, this Greek diamerisma, of Thrace – a remote north eastern area not often visited by outsiders.
+We were a little confused and unsure of ourselves here, not knowing what to expect in this province, this Greek diamerisma, of Thrace – a remote north eastern area not often visited by outsiders.

 The Old Town.

 Byzantine churches.
 Christian frescoes.
-Over-looked by the white, tall, towers of mosques, higher up the town’s hills.
+Over-looked by the white, tall, towers of mosques, built higher up the town’s hills.

 Xanthi became rich in the 17th Century on tobacco.
 Still grown now, out on the hills beyond the city, for centuries tobacco was a huge industry and made many Xanthians rich.